ikovbas/slope-ui/README.md

 Early development.

 Current roadmap:
 - UIkit fork: Port to Sass.
 Port customizer to Sass.
+Dist node-webkit customizers?
 Build custom visual style and consider renaming UIkit classes.
 Decide if any classes are beyond the scope of this project and clean up as necessary.
 - Angular-strap fork: Slim down configuration options.
 Decide on a set of UI conventions and remove functionality from angular-strap that doesn't fit these conventions.
 Identify bootstrap-dependent js and take note.
 - Buttons, panels, modals
 - Evaluate progress